progrium/go-extpoints/README.md

 }
 ```

 Now when we build and run the app, it shows `hello` as a subcommand.
+We've registered the component with the name `hello`, which we happen to use to identify the name of the subcommand.
+Component names are optional, but can be handy for situations like this one.

 Certainly, the value of extension points becomes clearer with larger applications and more interesting interfaces.
 But just consider now that the component defined in `hello.go` *could* exist in another package in another repo.
 You'd just have to import it and rebuild to let it hook into our application.